Guide to French Red Wines By Region

 Mourvèdre

 Mourvèdre has its fair share of fans and detractors.
 The main red grape of Bandol in Provence, Mourvèdre, is packed full of tannin, color, and extract.
 Unfortunately, it can take a lot of work to coax finesse out of the grape, as it is prone to reduction.
-Nevertheless, aficionados love its gamey bouquet and firm tannic structure, ideal with strongly flavored dishes.
+Nevertheless, aficionados love its gamey bouquet and firm tannic structure, which is ideal with strongly flavored dishes.

 Read more